-One of many late-period Martin Scorsese masterpieces, The Irishman tells the story of a mid-level gangster who befriends Jimmy Hoffa and ultimately plays a role in his death.
-In Scorsese’s hands, though, this becomes an examination of the way one man alienates everyone around him, and ultimately finds himself old, friendless, and totally alone, stuck in a nursing home trying to convince everyone that his life as a gangster was worth remembering.
+One of many late-period Martin Scorsese masterpieces, The Irishman tells the story of a mid-level gangster (Robert De Niro) who befriends Jimmy Hoffa (Al Pacino) and ultimately plays a role in his death.
+In Scorsese’s hands, though, this becomes an examination of the way one man alienates everyone around him, and ultimately finds himself old, friendless, and totally alone, stuck in a nursing home trying to convince everyone that his life as a gangster is worth remembering.

 The kind of horror movie that only comes around every couple of years, It Follows has a remarkably simple premise that it executes on beautifully.
 The film follows a young girl (Maika Monroe) who discovers she is haunted by a spectral presence that is transferred through sex.
 As she recruits her friends to take on the force following her, we get to watch along as she tries to find a way to defeat the ghostly presence without simply giving it to someone else.

 - The 15 best war movies of all time, ranked